jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

 - Start the campaign at Hamwert's funeral so be prepared to speak.
 - Inspiration: Lets you roll any D20 and then it's gone but can be given out for good role playing (get into character!).
 - Advantage: Will be checking abilities for different behaviors (leap off a tree to attack, give an acrobatics check)
-- No Phones during
+- No Phones during sessions.
-- Ranked Pillars for what we want: Role Playing, Combat, Exploring.
+- Ranked Pillars for what we want out of the Campaign: Role Playing, Combat, Exploring.
+- Resources such as Arrows, Meal Rations, etc. will be consumed as you use them.
+For instance, if you fire an arrow and it breaks or cannot be retrieved then it must be removed from your inventory.
 - [Reference Cheat Sheet (Movement, Action, Condition, etc.)](https://crobi.github.io/dnd5e-quickref/preview/quickref.html)
 - Games are hosted on the DM's [Foundry Virtual Tabletop (VTT)](https://foundryvtt.com/).